The food scene on Kangaroo Island is bubbling. It’s local, seasonal, boutique, artisan and always close to its source.

 Tell me more: For your first two nights on the Island we recommend your shack up in style with LifeTime Private Retreats.
 For one of the most enviable locations on Kangaroo Island stay at the Cliff House.
 With your own private access to Snellings Beach, a hot tub, outdoor patio and views fit for a Queen, you won’t want to leave.
 Enjoy the Cliff House to the full extent and have each meal catered for you.
 The team will come to prepare dinner out on the patio while you sit back and spot the local pod of dolphins with a local vino in hand.

-Tell me more: While staying at one of Life-Time Private Retreats’ properties, depending on the time of year it’s an absolute must to dine in either the Shearing Shed or Enchanted Fig Tree.
+Tell me more: While staying at one of LifeTime Private Retreats’ properties, you'll have the exclusive opportunity to dine at the Shearing Shed or Enchanted Fig Tree.
 The 150-year old shearing shed is ambient with candle light, antique furniture, chandeliers and 1920s music playing from the gramophone.
 Play a game of croquet on the lawn before dinner or enjoy the sky full of stars with some local red wine to keep you warm.For the summer months you’ll be taken to another world by dining in the Enchanted Fig Tree.
 With "dining rooms" buried deep within the tree, all you see of the outside world is dappled light streaming through the fig leaves.
 This is such a unique foodie experience!
 The food is fresh, local and created with love.

 5. KI Spirits, Cygnet River